KarolinaSosinska/Portfolio/README.md

 # About me :point_down:

 My name is Karolina, and I am in the second year of my computer studies.
-Python is my primary programming language, although I also have some expertise with C#.
+Python :snake: is my primary programming language, although I also have some expertise with C#.</br>
 I took a 7-week beginning course on the construction of automated tests to broaden my knowledge and gain expertise.
-I am now working on improving my programming skills as well as my knowledge of database systems and data visualization.
-I have experience with PostgresSQL, SQLite, and MySQL.
-In my spare time, I'll go for a long walk, make some wonderful pasta, and conquer my fears through aerial hoop training.
+I am now working on improving my programming skills as well as</br> my knowledge of database systems and data visualization. :chart_with_upwards_trend: I have experience with PostgresSQL, SQLite, and MySQL.
+In my spare time, I'll go for a long walk, make some wonderful pasta :spaghetti: ,</br>
+and conquer my fears through aerial hoop training.
 Some of my projects and the materials that I use are listed below.
 <br>
 <br>